NREL/resstock/docs/source/workflow_outputs.rst

 ~~~~~~~~~~~~~~~

 System outputs are listed below.
-Autosized HVAC systems are based on HVAC design temperatures/loads described below.
-Capacities for individual HVAC systems can be found in the `in.xml` file.
+Capacities for individual HVAC systems can be found in the ``in.xml`` file.

    ====================================================  ====================
    Type                                                  Notes